jamesknelson/react-pacomo/README.md

 }
 ```

-But while your styles are now safe from interference, repeatedly typing long namespaces is downright *painful*.
-But luckily, *you don't have to!* Because with **react-pacomo**transforming the result of your `render` method, this will render *exactly* the same HTML as the above snippet:
+But while your styles are now safe from interference, repeatedly typing long strings isn't fun.
+So let's apply react-pacomo's [higher order component](http://jamesknelson.com/structuring-react-applications-higher-order-components/).
+By using `pacomoDecorator`, the following component will emit *exactly* the same HTML and `className` props as the above snippet:

 ```jsx
 @pacomoDecorator